1904labs/android-utils/README.md

 - `AuthInterceptor`
   - An OkHttp [Interceptor](https://square.github.io/okhttp/3.x/okhttp/okhttp3/Interceptor.html) that retrieves an authentication token using `TokenDataSource.currentTokens()`, and attaches it to outgoing requests using the `Authorization` header.
 - `RefreshInterceptor`
-  - An Okttp [Interceptor](https://square.github.io/okhttp/3.x/okhttp/okhttp3/Interceptor.html) that attempts to refresh expired authentication tokens.
+  - An OkHttp [Interceptor](https://square.github.io/okhttp/3.x/okhttp/okhttp3/Interceptor.html) that attempts to refresh expired authentication tokens.
 Upon receiving a 401 error, the interceptor calls `TokenApi.refreshToken()`, stores the result using `TokenDataSource.insertTokens()`, and then retries the original request using the new token.
 - `PersistentCookieJar`
   - An implementation of OkHttp's [CookieJar](https://square.github.io/okhttp/3.x/okhttp/okhttp3/CookieJar.html).
 This implementation stores session and persistent cookies using the `SessionCookieCache` and `PersistentCookieCache` interfaces.
 An implementation of each are included:
     - `InMemoryCookieCache`: Stores session cookies using a `HashSet`